 A separate discussion must be made for the splendid Civita di Bagnoregio, a UNESCO World Heritage Site and known by the name of “dying city”; it was in fact almost completely abandoned at the end of the eighteenth century after an earthquake that destroyed the bridge that connected the fortress to the lower city and today it is a must tourist destination for those in the area.

-Amalfi Coast covers a relatively little territory in terms of size but decidedly rich in natural and food and wine beauties.
+Amalfi Coast covers a relatively small territory but is rich in natural food and wine beauties.
 The main towns are Amalfi, Atrani, Cetara, Conca Dei Marini, Furore, Maiori, Minori, Positano, Praiano, Ravello, Vietri sul Mare, all connected by State Road 163, considered one of the most beautiful roads in Italy.

 The peculiarity of the Amalfi Coast is the arrangement of houses and land along the slopes of the coast and towns that impress with their maze of picturesque streets.
-There is no shortage of beaches and promenades, while as far as attractions, we recommend Ravello with its villas, Amalfi with its cathedral and alleys, and Positano for its restaurants on the sea.
+There is no shortage of beaches and promenades.
+At the same time, regarding attractions, we recommend Ravello with its villas, Amalfi with its cathedral and alleys, and Positano with its restaurants on the sea.

-Puglia is also to be discovered and certainly, Salento is one of its most famous areas, thanks to the fantastic coast but also to the hinterland and its very rich culture.
+Puglia is also to be discovered and certainly, Salento is one of its most famous areas, thanks to the fantastic coast, the hinterland, and its rich culture.
 The centerpiece of Salento is Lecce: a baroque city of rare beauty.
-It is worth visiting even if you decide to visit this area in summer only for its sea and beaches.
+It is worth visiting even if you only visit this area in summer for its sea and beaches.

 Polignano a Mare

-In Puglia, we have also Polignano a Mare, a city that enchants for its extraordinary position perched overhanging the Adriatic Sea, the splendid natural caves, the streets of the historic center and the terraces with spectacular views.
-Without forgetting the pebble beaches and the steep cliffs.
+In Puglia, we also have Polignano a Mare.
+This city enchants for its extraordinary position perched overhanging the Adriatic Sea, the splendid natural caves, the streets of the historic center, and the terraces with spectacular views, without forgetting the pebble beaches and the steep cliffs.
 It is one of the most suggestive places in Puglia.

 After crossing the Strait of Messina, we arrive in Sicily.
 The eastern part of the island deserves a special mention in the list of unmissable trips to Italy.
-You can start from Catania and enjoy its Baroque architecture which is well expressed in the amazing Piazza del Duomo (the square of the cathedral), continue along Via Etnea, and reach the Villa Bellini Garden.
+You can start from Catania and enjoy its Baroque architecture, which is well expressed in the amazing Piazza del Duomo (the cathedral’s square), continue along Via Etnea, and reach the Villa Bellini Garden.
 Also worth seeing is the “Piscarìa”, the fish market in Catania, where you can also eat.

-From Catania, you can then visit the splendid Taormina, but also Syracuse, Marzamemi, Ragusa, and Noto.
+From Catania, you can visit the splendid Taormina, Syracuse, Marzamemi, Ragusa, and Noto.
 If you love nature, do not miss an excursion on the Etna volcano and a walk through the Alcantara gorges.